Raising the Participation Age (RPA)

 Local Authorities have a duty to work with partners (including schools, colleges, training providers, employers) to ensure that there are sufficient suitable education and training provision for all 16-18 year olds (up to age 25 with an Education, Health & Care Plan), and to ensure that school leavers (year 11 & year 12) have a suitable offer of a place in learning that leads to a recognised qualification.

-Information, advice, guidance and support relating to participation (RPA) is available from the Participation & Transition Service.
+Information, advice and guidance relating to participation (RPA) is available from the Participation & Transition Service.
 We are also responsible for tracking young people’s participation and identifying young people who are not in employment, education or training (NEET).
-Young people who are identified as not participating (NEET) will be contacted by a Participation Adviser who can offer information, advice and guidance around all available options.
+Young people who are identified as not participating (NEET) will be contacted by a Participation Adviser who can support with looking at all available options.

 More information is available on the Department for Education Website: Participation of young people: education, employment and training